newdoug/mlc/README.txt

     of something else for stream ciphers?
 * Make linters as git precommit hooks
   * Other precommit hooks?
 Can probably use some precommit library if desired.

+* See how audio matching machine learning/matching works.
+Find patterns in waveform and matches them up with input test signal?
+Could be useful for feature creation and/or pattern determination on ciphertexts.
+* Add an "auto-break" flag once it hsa a guess at what the input looks like.
+If the result is some kind of cipher.
+If it's some breakable cipher like shift, Caesar, substitution, etc., it'll be easy, otherwise, probably just brute force unless we come up with full crypto breaking methods for that cipher (i.e., not just brute force).
+* Identify test (SMS) messages.
+Emojis?
+Acronyms used in texting Text message "format" e.g. how they may be stored on phones with a header and/or footer or how they're sent over the air with header or footer.
+* Identify if it's an over-the-air message?
+Psk encoding identification?
+Common footers and headers?
+* Identify packet formats.
+Ethernet, tcp, ftp, udp, IP, etc.
+* Turn the jobs thing from mlc into generic multi-processing ability.
+Kinda already done.
+* Make the jobs thing support multiple communication methods.
+Tcp socket, udp socket, SSH, Unix socket, something more inter-process specific, etc.
+* Try to identify more complex meanings behind tars/archives.
+This can mean at least 2 things:
+  1) "the contents of this tar looks like a got repo" or something similar
+  2) "this exact file is available here: *some Internet link*" or "this exact file is available on this website somewhere: *some website name and/or link" or "a very similar file (maybe show/offer a diff if possible and available) is available here: *some link or site name*" (that one sounds a bit difficult and would probably take a ton of processing - would need to keep track of all files we've seen and metadata about it and then compare each of them to this one were currently inspecting - begs the idea of a service with background tasks/sub services/jobs running and sending notifications in some way to the user), or "this archive contains a git repo (commit XXXX if possible) that's from here: *repo link (GitHub, gitlab, bitbucket, another site, etc.)*"

+Permute actual code pulled from GitHub or something using lexer/parser to come up with variations of algorithms and see if any produce any keys or partial keys or offsets of keys or something at all related to a key
+Permuting C/c++ and assembly.
+Start with something similar to the actual algorithm.
+Also try bad transformations to see if anything easy somehow works Aes, chacha20, rsa, etc.